cran/eplusr/README.md

 Hongyuan Jia

 *Faculty of Urban Construction and Environmental Engineering, Chongqing University*

+## License

+The project is released under the terms of the GPLv3.

+Copyright © 2016-2018 Hongyuan Jia